-The number and scope of responsibilities of standing committees are essentially adjusted to the structure of government, but the match is not automatic.
-(There have been standing committees in operation that attend to the affairs of two or more ministries, and there are examples of duties relating to one ministry being assigned to two standing committees.)
-The National Assembly sets up some of its standing committees to resolve issues relating to its internal operation and to the legal status of Members.
-(These include the Committee on Procedure and the Committee on Immunity, Incompatibility, Discipline and Mandate Control.)
+The number and scope of responsibilities of standing committees are essentially adjusted to the structure of government, but the match is not automatic (there have been standing committees in operation that attend to the affairs of two or more ministries, and there are examples of duties relating to one ministry being assigned to two standing committees).
+The National Assembly sets-up some of its standing committees to resolve issues relating to its internal operation and to the legal status of Members (these include the Committee on Procedure and the Committee on Immunity, Incompatibility, Discipline and Mandate Control).

 The National Assembly formed 14 standing committees at its constituent sitting for the 1990–1994 election cycle, and there were 18 standing committees in operation when the term ended.
 The number of standing committees at work after the constituent sitting for the 1994–98 period stood at 17 and ultimately grew to 19.
 The 1998–2002 cycle witnessed 22 standing committees engaged in the business of Parliament with a record set at 25 standing committees operating in the term between 2002 and 2006.
 Parliament then developed a simpler and less costly system of 18 standing committees during the period from 2006 to 2010.
 Finally, the 2010–2014 cycle saw 20 standing committees engaged in their respective areas with that number dropping to 14 in 2014–2018.

-Standing committees are parliamentary bodies that: initiate measures, express opinions and put forth proposals; make a final decision in cases set down in the law and in the provisions of the Rules of Procedure; and participate in monitoring the work of the government.
-(The Rules of Procedure grant final decision-making authority to the Committee on European Affairs on matters relating to the European Union: it is this committee, and not the plenary, that takes a stand on the government's position in this area.)
+Standing committees are parliamentary bodies that initiate measures; express opinions, and put forth proposals; make a final decision in cases set down in the law and in the provisions of the Rules of Procedure; and participate in monitoring the work of the government (the Rules of Procedure grant final decision-making authority to the Committee on European Affairs on matters relating to the European Union: it is this committee, and not the plenary, that takes a stand on the government's position in this area).

-Standing committees are responsible for providing continuous assistance to the National Assembly in its legislative and monitoring activities and for promoting the effectiveness of parliamentary discussions.
+Standing committees are responsible for providing continuous assistance to the National Assembly in its legislative and monitoring activities, and for promoting the effectiveness of parliamentary discussions.
 Standing committees play a more pronounced role in the new legislative process, as detailed debates are to be conducted in committee meetings instead of during plenary sittings.
 Committees now have competence in any matter for which the National Assembly is responsible and may even take the initiative to address any issue they regard as essential in a particular area of the state and society.
 Committees therefore enjoy an extraordinary degree of latitude, on which they may also rely in exercising their monitoring function.
-Committees play an important part in laying the groundwork for personnel decisions in the National Assembly by conducting hearings of candidates.
+Committees play an important part in laying the groundwork for personnel decisions in the National Assembly by conducting hearings from candidates.